byxor/thought/README.md

 Syntax highlighting would be great for this.

 ### 3. Chronology

 ### 4. Viewable Levels of Abstraction

+This has been solved in IDEs and Text Editors with collapsable blocks.

+* Click `+` to expand a block.
+* Click `-` to collapse a block.

 ## But What if Thoughts Form a Graph, not a Tree?

+Is it possible that more than one thought can depend on a single thought?

+I can't imagine a scenario where this holds true, but I don't doubt that it's possible.

+I'll leave this idea unimplemented until someone finds a need for it.